lohan-jansen/fibonacci-sequence-calculator/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+You can find the full text of the license in the LICENSE file.

 ## Contact